danlawinc/smartconnectsdk-android-sample-app/README.md

 implementation 'org.slf4j:slf4j-api:1.7.25'
 ```

-# Step 2: Authenticating
+# Authentication
 After installing the SDK, **you MUST authenticate it before you can use all the interfaces**.
 To authenticate the SDK you will your android app's ```context```, ```API_KEY``` issued by Danlaw and an implementaion of ```IAuthCallback```.

 ```
 AuthInterface.validateToken(context, API_KEY, iAuthCallback);
 ```
-Once you get response code 200 in the callback, you are ready to use the
+Once you get response code 200 in the callback, your app will be ready to access all the features of the SDK

-# Step 3: Connecting
+# Connecting to Datalogger
 1. Get an instance:

 ```